arsalanhub/BudgetTracker/README.md

 1. Make sure you have Nodejs installed.
 2. MongoDB is good to have but not mandatory.
 3. git bash if you are on windows.
+4. (Optional) For running inside container you need Docker Desktop with kubernates enabled

 ### Installation
 1. Clone the repo `git clone`